FrancyAlinston/Movie-Gallery-Python/README.md

 ## Usage
-1. Edit main.py, change **path** string with your movies folder path, in line ~11.
+* Edit main.py, change **path** string with your movies folder path, in line ~11.
 ```
 path = '/Volumes/Macintosh HD 2/MyBackUpMovies/'
 ```
-2. From the terminal write:
+* From the terminal write (while you are in the same directory of this repository):
 ```
 python3 main.py
 ```